“Why do you think the client said that?”

 I challenge you to listen for a real story behind critical feedback from one of your clients.
 Once told, you’ll have learned something true, something lasting, and something that will change you, and your company, for the better.

-Let us know if you’d like to learn more about developing organizational empathy for your clients.
+Let us know if you’d like to learn more about developing organizational customer empathy mapping for your clients.